-In simple speak a 24mm-70mm lens has focal lengths from 24 mm up to and including 70 mm.
+In simple speak a 24 mm-70 mm lens incorporates focal lengths from 24 mm up to and including 70 mm.

 24 mm is a classic wide angle focal length enabling the photographer to record a relatively wide angle view of the world.

-Focal lengths of 24 mm or wider are where you’re most likely to see an exaggerated sense of perspective and three dimensional space between foreground and background elements in the frame when compared to the way our eye sees and our brain perceives them.
+Focal lengths of 24 mm or wider are where you’re most likely to see an exaggerated sense of perspective and three dimensional space between foreground and background elements in the frame, when compared to the way our eye sees and our brain perceives that same scene.

 50 mm is often referred to as a standard or normal lens.